clibequilibrium/clibequilibrium.github.io/_posts/2022-11-03-private-cloud.md

 Currently I am making a private cloud at home with Proxmox, Terraform, Ansible and Kubernetes!
 It is currently deployed on a single physical machine with 64 threads, 128GB of RAM and 4TB of RAID 10 storage.

-{% include image.html path="posts/grafana.png" path-detail="posts/grafana.png" alt="Grafana" %}
+{% include image.html path="posts/grafana.png" path-detail="posts/grafana.png" alt="Grafana dashboard" %}

 I use Proxmox as a Hypervisor and provision it via Terraform IAC (Infrastructure as Code) and Ansible that allows me to deploy Kubernetes in HA (high availability mode) on all the Virtual Machines.